peachy-KD/mods/Sonic Generations/Unleashed-ish Physics/readme.txt

 * During the diving section in the Egg Dragoon fight, the Jump button must be used to Homing Attack the boss.
 The Boost button dives faster as usual.

-* Modern Super Sonic cannot initiate his Floating Boost while in mid-air.
+* You cannot initiate Modern Super Sonic's Floating Boost while in mid-air.
+He will instead Air Boost / Homing Attack.

 Other notes / known issues:

-* Modern Super Sonic has much more control over his Floating Boost; be wary of steering off the stage!
+* Modern Super Sonic has much more control over the Floating Boost; be wary of steering off the stage!

 * In Unleashed Project 1.0, Super Sonic may not be able to clear the large gaps in Cool Edge.

 * In Unleashed Project 1.0, firing right on the first Four-Way Cannon in Jungle Joyride won't give you enough speed without an Air Boost / Homing Attack.

-For an in-depth changelog, go to this link: https://pastebin.com/xm4uTRz5
+For an in-depth changelog, check out this link: https://pastebin.com/xm4uTRz5